learnB4SS/learnB4SS/README.md

 gone through the installation of brms [here](https://learnb4ss.github.io/learnB4SS/articles/install-brms.html).

+If you wish and haven’t done it yet. you can join us on **Slack** (link and instructions have been provided via email).

 ## FAQs

 ### I live in an inconvenient time-zone.
 Will I be able to attend at a different time?